 One of the great things about many of our national parks is that you can take a scenic drive inside the park.
 Unfortunately, that is not the case with Guadalupe Mountains National Park.

 The only real scenic drive here is the National Parks Highway itself.
-You can see the mountain ranges as you make your way, but the drive is along the outside of the park.
+You can see the mountain ranges as you drive, but you will be outside the park.

 There are several short spur roads from the National Parks Highway.
-I would not classify any of these as a scenic drive.
-They are short roads only intended for access into the different sections of the park.
+I would not classify any of these as scenic drives.
+These roads merely give you access to the park’s different sections.

-Guadalupe Mountains National Park may not have long scenic drives, but she can certainly boast about her extensive hiking trails.
+Guadalupe Mountains National Park may not have long scenic drives but it boasts extensive hiking trails.

 - Along rugged, beautiful mountains